JoriAlshoshan/secure-photo-gallery/README.md

 6. **Decryption Password via Email** - Each image receives a unique password sent privately via Mailtrap.

+7. **Cloud Deployment (Azure)** – The project is successfully deployed and hosted on Microsoft Azure for online access and testing.
 ---

 ## Project Goal